 - A ‘looked after child’ or a child who was previously looked after A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

 - A child with exceptional medical or social need Applicants will only be considered under this heading if the parent/carer or their representative can demonstrate that only the preferred school can meet the exceptional medical or social needs of the child.
 This can be in the form of a testimony from a medical practitioner, social worker or other professional who can support the application on an ‘exceptional’ basis.
 Exceptional medical or social grounds could include, for example:

 - a serious medical condition, which can be supported by medical evidence;

 - a significant caring role for the child which can be supported by evidence from social services.

-- Children with a sibling already attending the school at the time of admission Children are siblings if they are a full, half, step, or adoptive brother or sister, and live in the same family unit and household.
+- Children with a sibling already attending this school at the time of admission.
+Children will be classed as siblings if they live in the same household in a single family unit.
+This includes for example, full, half, step, or adoptive brothers or sisters;

 - A child home address is within the designated school catchment area.
 A child’s home address is defined as the address at which the child is normally resident or, where a child lives at more than one address, the address at which the child lives for the majority of the time.